Chat with us, powered by LiveChat

 What is Dual Diagnosis?

 The term dual diagnosis means the occurrence of both a mental health disorder and a substance use disorder in one person.
 Dual diagnosis is also known as co-occurring disorders.
 The individual can have one or more diagnosable mental illnesses along with an addiction to drugs and/or alcohol.
-Dual diagnosis treatment centers in Georgia can assess a person to see if they are dealing with this challenging condition.
+At Buckhead Behavioral Health, our dual diagnosis treatment centers in Georgia can assess a person to see if they are dealing with this challenging condition and work to treat each client that struggles with this.

 In many cases, the two illnesses going on contribute to each other.
 For example, someone might use drugs or alcohol to self-medicate symptoms of their mental illness.
 These symptoms can include ones such as anxiety, depression, or flashbacks related to a traumatic event.
 Doing so might seem like a quick fix initially but can end up turning into an addiction.
 On the other hand, someone who abuses drugs or alcohol may end up creating symptoms of poor mental health or increasing the symptoms they experience with conditions they already suffer.